 Subedar Brings Winning Form To Rosehill

-Well-bred but slow maturing three-year-old has translated his winning provincial form to with a strong victory over 1400 metres.
+Well-bred but slow maturing three-year-old has translated his winning provincial form to Rosehill with a strong victory over 1400 metres.

-Subedar is by four-time Group One winner Sepoy out of Virage de Fortune who fetched a then-record $3.4 million in 2007 for a horse sold at public auction in Australia when sold as a broodmare.
+Subedar is by four-time Group One winner out of Virage de Fortune who fetched a then-record $3.4 million in 2007 for a horse sold at public auction in Australia when sold as a broodmare.

 Despite his breeding, bit the bullet and gelded Subedar before his winning debut at on July 25.

-Trainer James Cummings predicted better things in store for Subedar who started at $8 in Saturday’s benchmark 70 race for three and four-year-olds, powering home to beat Wimlah ($5.50) by a long head with ($6.50) another 2-1/2 lengths third.
+Trainer James Cummings predicted better things in store for Subedar who started at $8 in Saturday’s benchmark 70 race for three and four-year-olds, powering home to beat ($5.50) by a long head with Danawi ($6.50) another 2-1/2 lengths third.

 “He could step up to a race like the now,” Cummings said.

-Subedar’s jockey agreed he showed promise.
+Subedar’s Kerrin McEvoy agreed he showed promise.

-“He’s a horse that did a bit wrong but gelding him has really him on,” he said.
+“He’s a horse that did a bit wrong but gelding him has really switched him on,” he said.

 “He can still improve and I think he can get further in distance.”